upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

 Playmates
 *********

 Playmates are modular expansion boards designed to enhance the functionality of **Neuro Play Ground (NPG) Lite**.
-These add-ons seamlessly integrate with the core system, allowing users to extend their bio-potential signal processing capabilities with additional features.
+These add-ons seamlessly integrate with the core system, allowing users to extend their capabilities to create awesome Human-Computer Interface (HCI) & Brain-Computer Interface (BCI).

 VibZ
 =====